Deltares/D-FAST_Bank_Erosion/docs/mkdocs/guides/teamcity-ci.md

 **Key Features:**
 - Executes a batch script (`BuildDfastbe.bat`) to build the project.
-- Relies on the template (`dfastcleanconfiguration.kt`) for conda environment setup.
+- Relies on the template (`CondaTemplate.kt`) for conda environment setup.
 - Includes failure conditions:
     - Fails the build if an `AssertionError` is detected in the logs.
     - Fails the build if the total artifact size is below a specified threshold (e.g., 100MB).